-Vivitrol is a brand name of a naltrexone injection used to block the effects of opioid medication.
-This is helpful when it comes to treating those who have previously been dependent upon or addicted to opioids.
-With Vivitrol, the feelings of well-being or pain relief can be blocked so as to prevent a relapse of abuse.
+Vivitrol is a brand name of a naltrexone injection used to block the pleasurable effects of alcohol and opioids.
+Vivitro blo.
 It keeps the user from feeling like they must continue using the opioid.

 It can also be used to deter someone from drinking alcohol.
-In this way, it works similarly on alcoholism as it does on drug addiction.
-While Vivitrol is not a cure for drug addiction or alcoholism, it can help subdue the side effects and reduce the urge to continue using narcotics or alcohol.
+In this way, it works similarly on alcoholism as it does on drug addiction. opioid addiction, it can help subdue the side effects and reduce the urge to continue using them.

 Who is Vivitrol for?

 Vivitrol is for those who have already gone through either opioid detoxification or alcohol detoxification.
 It’s important to have already gone through this process so that there is no physical dependence still lingering.

 It’s best for those who are trying to treat their alcohol dependence long term to kick the habit of drinking.
 It’s also intended for those who are looking to stop using opioids.